quantiacs/documentation/en/source/user_guide/data.md

 ### Data visualization
-We can use Apple data already defined as **aapl** variable above,  and create a plot for period 2015 - 2020, using plotly library:
+Using the Apple data already defined as **aapl** above, we can create a plot for the period 2015-2020 with the plotly library:

 ```python
 aapl = aapl.sel(time=slice("2015-01-01", "2020-12-31")).to_pandas()